Who else will be starring in the show this time around?

-According to TV Guide, Hedlund's character will be "taking over his uncle's businesses and causing problems with the Somali community in nearby Jerusalem's Lot."
-13 Reasons Why's Matthew Alan will play Chris Merrill, Ace's brother, and attempted peacekeeper between the rival regions of Castle Rock and 'Salem's Lot.
+According to TV Guide, Sparks' character will be "taking over his uncle's businesses and causing problems with the Somali community in nearby Jerusalem's Lot."
+13 Reasons Why's Matthew Alan will play Chris Merrill, Ace's brother and attempted peacekeeper between the rival regions of Castle Rock and Salem's Lot.

-The Somali community referenced above will feature some wonderful talent as Yusra Warsam (Assassin's Creed: Origins) has been cast as one of the town's key figures, playing Dr. Nadia Omar, a medical director of a Jerusalem's Lot hospital.
+The Somali community referenced above will feature some wonderful talent as Yusra Warsama (Assassin's Creed: Origins) has been cast as one of the town's key figures, playing Dr. Nadia Omar, a medical director of a Jerusalem's Lot hospital.
 Oscar nominee Barkhad Abdi (Captain Phillips, Blade Runner 2049) will play Abdi Omar, Nadia's older brother and a key figure in Maine's growing Somali community.

 Last but not least, a familiar face from the Stephen King world will be joining the show.
 Tim Robbins, who played Andy Dufresne in Frank Darabont's The Shawshank Redemption, will be playing the cancer-stricken patriarch of the Merrill crime family, Reginald "Pop" Merrill.
 Robbins' appearance here continues the meta-referential trend started in Season 1 of including iconic actors from King's previous works, similar to that of the involvement of both Skarsgård and Spacek in the show's initial 10-episode run.